Zokalyx/wtbgc/README.md

 # Installation and use

 - Download the latest zip file from the [releases](https://github.com/Zokalyx/wtbgc/releases) section
-- Extract the `wtgbc` folder and move it to your desired directory
+- Extract the `wtbgc` folder and move it to your desired directory
 - [Optional] Modify [`config.toml`](#optional-configuration) if necessary
 - Put your background pictures into the `backgrounds/` directory
 - Setup the automatic execution of the program (you can use the recommended setup below)